Growth Marketing Is a Full-Funnel, Experiment-Driven System for Revenue

 This full-funnel view is often visualized using the AARRR framework, or "Pirate Metrics," created by Dave McClure:

-This systematic approach transforms marketing from a cost center into a predictable, optimizable revenue engine—exactly the kind of strategic thinking that drives successful growth marketing implementations.
+This systematic approach transforms marketing from a cost center into a predictable, optimizable revenue engine.
+This is exactly the kind of strategic thinking that drives successful growth marketing implementations.

 Campaigns vs. Experiments: The Core Operational Difference